Table of Contents

 PHMC Funding

-Approximately 20-25% of the Keystone Fund money that PHMC receives is distributed in the form of grants.
+Approximately 20-25% of the Keystone Fund money that PHMC receives is distributed in the form of grants for preservation, rehabilitation, and restoration projects.
 The remaining funds are used internally to maintain and repair museums and sites owned and operated by the state.
-Funding is allocated for preservation, rehabilitation, and restoration projects.

 PDE Funding